 |Article4 (Scope of Research Misconduct).

-Research misconduct (hereinafter referred to as the “Misconduct”) within the meaning of the Code refers to misbehaviors of fabrication, falsification, and plagiarism and inappropriate authorship assignment committed in relation to the proposal, conduct, and presentation of a project, and the presentation, submission, and publication of an article, as specified in the clauses below.
+Research misconduct (“Misconduct”) within the meaning of the Code refers to fabrication, falsification, plagiarism, and inappropriate authorship assignment committed in relation to the proposal, conduct, and presentation of a project, and the presentation, submission, and publication of an article, as specified in the clauses below.

-①“Fabrication” is the act of the construction of research data or results that never occurred.
+①“Fabrication” is the construction of research data or results that never occurred.

-②“Falsification” is the act of distorting research data or results by willfully manipulating research materials, equipment, or processes, or arbitrarily changing or omitting data or results.
+②“Falsification” is the distortion of research data or results by willfully manipulating research materials, equipment, or processes, or arbitrarily changing or omitting data or results.

-③“Plagiarism” is the act of appropriating another person’s ideas, processes, data, or results without receiving proper permission or providing appropriate citation.
+③“Plagiarism” is the appropriation of another person’s ideas, processes, data, or results without receiving proper permission or providing appropriate citation.

-④“Inappropriate authorship assignment” is an act of not assigning authorship of a paper to a person who has made scholarly or technical contributions to the research data or results without a justifiable reason, or inappropriately assigning authorship of a paper to a person who has not made any scholarly or technical contributions as a token of gratitude or courtesy.
+⑤“Inappropriate authorship assignment” is the failure to assign authorship of a paper to a person who has made scholarly or technical contributions to the research data or results without a justifiable reason, or inappropriately assigning authorship of a paper to a person who has not made any scholarly or technical contributions as a token of gratitude or courtesy.

-⑤An act of intentionally interfering with the investigation of a violation suspected to have been committed by oneself or others, or harming or threatening the informant.
+⑥An act which intentionally interferes with the investigation of a violation suspected to have been committed by oneself or others, or harming or threatening the informant.

-⑥An act seriously deviating from the practices commonly accepted in the scholarly community.
+⑦An act which seriously deviating from the practices commonly accepted in the scholarly community.

 ①“The Informant” refers to a person who informs the Society of the fact or provides the substantive evidence of the Misconduct known to him/her.